DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 # Configure Android SDK

-If you have not set up the SDK, follow the [in-app setup instructions][1] or refer to the [Android RUM setup documentation][2].
+If you have not set up the SDK yet, follow the [in-app setup instructions][1] or refer to the [Android RUM setup documentation][2].

 ## Enrich user sessions

 Android RUM automatically tracks attributes such as user activity, screens, errors, and network requests.
-See the [RUM Data Collection documentation][3] to learn about the RUM event datatypes and default attributes.
+See the [RUM Data Collection documentation][3] to learn about the RUM events and default attributes.
 You can further enrich user session information and gain finer control over the attributes collected by tracking custom events.

- {{< tabs >}}
-    {{% tab "Custom Views" %}}
+### Custom Views

 In addition to [tracking views automatically][4], you can also track specific distinct views (activities, fragments, etc.) when they become visible and interactive in the `onResume()` lifecycle.
 Stop tracking when the view is no longer visible.
 Most often, this method should be called in the frontmost `Activity` or `Fragment`: